 Grades from the Cengage activities are imported to the course via automation.
-Class assignment grades, writing process assignments, and essays will be graded and posted approximately 7-14 days after submission.
+All student writing is individually assessed by the instructor.
+This is time-consuming; therefore, writing process assignments and essays will be graded and posted approximately 7-14 days after submission.